n8finch/frontend-nanodegree-arcade-game/README.md

 #Buggin' Boy!
 ===============================

 This is a project for the Udacity Front End Developer nanodegree.
-It was forked from XXX.
+It was forked from [this repo](https://github.com/udacity/frontend-nanodegree-arcade-game).

-You can play this version XXX
+You can play this version [here](http://n8finch.github.io/frontend-nanodegree-arcade-game/).

 ##The Game
 We've all played the classic arcade (and graphing calculator) game Frogger.
 This game has a similar goal.